 Eelgrass Restoration

-In March of 2023, a pot of eelgrass germinated from seed in 2021 entered its next stage of life as it produced flowering shoots with warming spring temperatures.
+In March of 2023, a pot of eelgrass germinated from seed two years prior entered its next stage of life as it produced flowering shoots with warming spring temperatures.
 As we refine propagation methods and continue to learn from our growing seagrass nursery, our goal still remains to help re-establish eelgrass beds in island salt ponds for bay scallop habitat.

 Importance of Eelgrass: